Flagyl 375 Capsules Prescribing Information

 Indications and Usage for Flagyl 375 Capsules

 Amebiasis.
-Flagyl 375 Capsules are indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.
+FLAGYL 375 capsules are indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.

-INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus niger, or Peptostreptococcus species.
+INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus species, or Peptostreptococcus species.

 BACTERIAL SEPTICEMIA caused by Bacteroides species including the B. fragilis group or Clostridium species.